• R4 Style

 1. Rock Bottom — Ground Yourself in Truth

-When everything falls apart, your job isn’t to fix it all at once — it’s to breathe.
+When everything falls apart, your job isn’t to fix the whole thing at once—it’s to breathe.

 Write, speak, or sit with what’s real.